 Leng is a mindfulness practitioner and draws upon her experience as an American Leadership Forum Senior Fellow as well as her time with the Modesto Peace/Life Center.

 Camp Peaceful Pines, on Clark Fork Road off Hwy.
 108 in the Stanislaus National Forest, is the venue for Peace Camp.
 In 2018, the Donnell Fire burned much of the surrounding area but the Camp itself remains intact and is still a place of beauty and tranquility surrounded by Mother Nature’s continuing restoration.

-Camp Peaceful Pines features a kitchen and bathroom facilities, rustic cabins, platform tents and a special needs cabin.
+Camp Peaceful Pines features a kitchen and bathroom facilities, rustic cabins and platform tents and a cabin for those with special needs.
 Depending on the number of campers, cabins may be shared.
 Campers share in meal preparation, cleanup, and other work.

 The camp fee covers the program, food and lodging for the weekend.
 Adults are $75 before May 1st, $85 before June 4 and $95 after June 4.
 Young people, 18 and under, are $55 before May 1st, $60 before June 4 and $65 after June 4.
 Ages 3 and under free.
 Minors under 18 need to be accompanied by an adult.
 Partial scholarships and day rates are also available.
 Donations for scholarships are appreciated.
 The camp opens with supper at 6:00pm on Friday and closes after the morning gathering on Sunday.
 Directions and other information will be provided to participants before camp.
 Registration forms are available online at www.stanislausconnections.org and www.peacelifecenter.org to download and mail.
 The online registration payment option can be done by searching for Peace Camp 2020 at www.brownpapertickets.com.
 There will be a wait list if registration becomes full.